“Here, there are beautiful fields of olive trees with silver-gray leaves, similar to nodding willows. I shall never tire of the blue sky.”

 -

-Brucatura or hand picking is the most commonly used method.
+Brucatura, or hand-picking, is the most commonly used method.
 The olives are harvested by striking the tree branches with long sticks.
 Like this, the olives detach from the stem and fall onto the nets previously stretched around the trees.

 -

-Pettinatura or combing – in this method, the olive branches are combed with an instrument resembling a large, long fork.
+Pettinatura or combing – in this method, the olive branches are searched with an instrument resembling a large, long fork.
 This device can also be mechanical.
 The olives detach from the stem and fall onto the nets stretched under the trees.

 -

 Bacchiatura is when the olive tree is very tall.
-Then the branches are struck with sticks, so the olives fall onto nets from where they are collected.
+Then, the branches are struck with sticks, so the olives fall onto nets from where they are collected.

 -